 The data variable u was originally an array of vectors, which is efficient for access; here it is redeclared as a matrix in order to use it in matrix arithmetic.
 Moreover, it is transposed, along with gamma and beta, to minimize the number of transposition operations.
 The new parameter L_Omega is the Cholesky factor of the original correlation matrix Omega, so that

+'''

 Omega = L_Omega L_Omega'

+'''

-The prior scale vector tau is unchanged, and furthermore, pre-multiplying the Cholesky factor by the scale produces the Cholesky factor of the final covariance matrix, where the diagonal pre-multiply compound operation is defined by
+The prior scale vector tau is unchanged, and furthermore, pre-multiplying the where the diagonal pre-multiply compound operation is defined by